Confessions (Usher album): Commercial performanceConfessions was commercially successful, selling 1.096 million copies in the United States in its first week of release. It became the highest-ever first week sales by an R&B artist, the second-highest first week sales for a male artist, and the seventh-highest first week sales of the recorded album charts history by SoundScan at the time of its release. It also equates the combined first-week sales of his four previous album releases, including his live album called Live. The feat also carved history in Arista records having the first in any of their released albums to reach such sales. The success of the thirty-year-old record label, however, was attributed to its merging with Zomba Records. As of March 2013 it has the tenth highest first week album sales in history.

 The album debuted at number one on the US Billboard 200, becoming Usher's first number-one album.
 Confessions also hit number-one on the Canadian Albums Chart and the US Top R&B/Hip-Hop Albums.
 Its early, and successive, progress on the chart was said to be partly sustained by its strong single releases and plenty of press appearances and promotions.
 With "Yeah!" propelling the album's debut atop the chart, "Burn", the second single off the album, facilitated Confessions's continuing dominance as well.
 The first two released singles were competing on the Billboard Hot 100; the latter ended the twelve-week number-one chart run of the former.
 As the album's third single, "Confessions Part II", was about to top the chart and Usher to join with English pop and rock group The Beatles as the only acts to achieve three consecutive number-one singles, American R&B singer Fantasia Barrino's debut single "I Believe" prevented it from happening.
 Despite this, Usher became the first artist to top the Billboard Hot 100 Airplay with three consecutive number-one singles.
 "Burn" achieved only eight non-consecutive weeks on the Hot 100 after "Confessions Part II" topped the chart; it became Usher's second time to replace his own single at the top.
 "Yeah!" and "Burn" were 2004's top best-selling singles in the United States, placing at number one and two respectively on the Billboard Chart Year-Ender.
 Again, it honored Usher being the first act to achieve the feat since 1964 with the Beatles' "I Want to Hold Your Hand" and "She Loves You".

 The album continued its dominance on the chart.
 D12 World by D12 ended its five consecutive weeks run at the top spot; however, Confessions reclaimed the position the following week.
 The album spent a total 9 non-consecutive weeks at number one on the Billboard 200, becoming the longest-running number one album of the millennium until 2009, when country singer Taylor Swift spent 11 weeks atop the charts with Fearless.
 Over one month after its release, Confessions was certified triple-platinum by the Recording Industry Association of America for three million US shipments.
 Confessions topped the list of the most-shipped albums of 2004 in the United States and was the best selling album of the year with 7,978,594 copies sold.
 Confessions was the sixth best-selling album of the 2000s decade in the US.
-In November 2008, it reached 10 million shipments in the US, according to the Recording Industry Association of America.Confessions had sold over 15 million copies worldwide, making it the best selling album by a black artist in the 21st century.
+In February 2024, it reached 14 million shipments in the US, according to the Recording Industry Association of America.Confessions sold over 15 million copies worldwide, making it the best-selling album by a Black artist in the 21st century.